Mandelbrot MPI and MPFR

 HowdyHack

 The12thPlan was the product of a 24-hour hackathon called "HowdyHack" at Texas A&M created by Alline Ayala, Avery Reagan, and myself that won us the "Best Aggie Hack".
-It is/was a web application that rips calendar and map data from Texas A&M's website and then displays it more user-friendly.
+It was a web application that rips calendar and map data from Texas A&M's website and then displays it in a user-friendly manner.
 We also had a feature where you could click on the location of the event, and you would fly there on the map.
 We used so many tools including: HTML, CSS, JavaScript, Python, JSON, and even googles location API.
 The code can be found here and the official devpost can be found here.

 Wave Function Collapse